 IAS 16 - Property, Plant and Equipment - has been amended for periods beginning on or after January 1, 2022 for proceeds received before intended use.
 The amendment requires that during the development stage of a mineral property, all income received, and related costs incurred, be recorded through profit or loss.
 Previously such income was applied against the development asset.
+There is no effect from this amendment on the Company's financial statements.

-Notes to the Consolidated Financial Statements For the Years Ended November 30, 2021 and 2020
+PRECIPITATE GOLD CORP.
+Notes to the Consolidated Financial Statements For the Years Ended November 30, 2022 and 2021 Expressed in Canadian Dollars